dmerejkowsky/blog/content/post/0075-advantures-in-ci-land.md

 Now let's imagine you have a team of people working on the application, and you would like these tests to run any time someone creates a merge request on this repo.

-This is know as *continuous integration* (CI for short) and, trust me on this, it works a lot better than telling your team mates to remember to run the tests before submitting their changes for review!
+This is known as *continuous integration* (CI for short) and, trust me on this, it works a lot better than telling your teammates to remember to run the tests before submitting their changes for review!

 # Writing the CI script